andrewshrout/andrewshrout.github.io/index.md

 [Real Estate ETL Pipeline](/sample_page)
 <br>
-This is a full extraction, transformation, and loading pipeline created for a proptech startup "mapstack".
+This is a full extraction(scrapy), transformation(pandas, numpy), and loading pipeline(sqlalchemy) created for a proptech startup "mapstack".
 I extracted >4M data points monthly with various scrapers, cleaned them on AWS and loaded them into RDS.
 They were then pulled for a dashboard and mapping application to visualize for real estate investors.

 <img src="images/panel-3.png?raw=true"/>